2010 Annual - Four Roads To Moscow

 But, why did Barbarossa fail?
 Now, four veteran designers combine in a unique offering from Against the Odds.
 The ATO Annual edition for 2010 includes four different games, which each address this question.

-John Prados is associated with some milestone games, like Third Reich and Cassino, and his Fortress Berlin rates as one of ATO’s most popular games.
+John Prados with his "Codeword: Barbarossa" John is associated with some milestone games, like Third Reich and Cassino, and his Fortress Berlin rates as one of ATO’s most popular games.
+His design examines how pre-war planning, deceit and deception, and foolishly projecting one's own capabilities on the enemy were THE key factors in explaining what really happened in the fateful year of 1941.

 So why did Barbarossa fail?
 Our designers have drawn some very different and startling conclusions about what really happened, and modeled it in four very different approaches.
 "Four Roads" offers four complete simulations that will provide hours of challenging play and comparison.

-As always, the Annual features a "extra-size" magazine, with an in-depth look at the history behind the games, plus other articles.
-Make yourself the proud owner of this challenging look at the decisive campaign of WWII.
+As always, this Annual features an "extra-size" magazine, with an in-depth look at the history behind the games, plus other articles.
+Make yourself the proud owner of these challenging looks at the decisive campaign of WWII.

 Bonus Item: Purchase this issue direct from us and we'll include a set of free link rules tying all four games together plus variants.
 Have the ultimate Barbarossa experience by fully exploring the choices that shaped the campaign!